TheDutchDev/altv-object-streamer/README.md

 # ALT:V MP Server-side Object Streamer
 A server-side C# implementation of an object streamer for ALT:V MP.

+## Changelog
+- Fixed some issues with rotation not setting correctly.
+- Some optimizations.
+- Added ``GetClosestDynamicObject``.
+- Fixed an issue with objects not reloading properly when they streamed out but weren't removed from cache.

 ## Installation
-- This resource makes use of the ``AltV.Net.EntitySync`` and ``AltV.Net.EntitySync.ServerEvent`` nuget package, make sure to install those prior to using this resource.
+- This resource makes use of the ``AltV.Net.EntitySync (v1.0.20-dev-preview)`` and ``AltV.Net.EntitySync.ServerEvent (v1.0.19-dev-preview)`` nuget package, make sure to install those prior to using this resource.
 - Copy ``server-scripts/ObjectStreamer.cs`` to your gamemode.
 - Make sure to add the following code to your gamemode's OnStart() method(the object streamer won't work without it!):
 ```csharp